-- 1. 28 days have passed since the NtO was served and no representation or appeal is under consideration, or - 2. representations have been rejected, 28 days have passed since the Notice of Rejection was served and no appeal has been made to an adjudicator, or - 3. an appeal was made to an adjudicator but was withdrawn before the hearing and 14 days have passed since the date on which it was withdrawn, or - 4. an appeal which was made to an adjudicator was refused and 28 days have passed since the date on which the adjudicator's decision was served on the appellant, and the penalty charge has still not been paid, then Carlisle City Council may issue a Charge Certificate.

-Where a Notice to Owner has been served on a The Charge Certificate tells the vehicle owner that the penalty charge has been increased by the statutory amount, currently 50% and that, if it is not paid within 14 days Carlisle City Council may apply to the Traffic Enforcement Centre (TEC) at Northampton County Court to register the Charge Certificate and recover the increased charge as if it were payable under a County Court Order.
+- 28 days have passed since the NtO was served and no representation or appeal is under consideration, or - representations have been rejected, 28 days have passed since the Notice of Rejection was served and no appeal has been made to an adjudicator, or - an appeal was made to an adjudicator but was withdrawn before the hearing and 14 days have passed since the date on which it was withdrawn, or - an appeal which was made to an adjudicator was refused and 28 days have passed since the date on which the adjudicator's decision was served on the appellant, and the penalty charge has still not been paid, then Carlisle City Council may issue a Charge Certificate.
+The Charge Certificate tells the vehicle owner that the penalty charge has been increased by the statutory amount, currently 50% and that, if it is not paid within 14 days Carlisle City Council may apply to the Traffic Enforcement Centre (TEC) at Northampton County Court to register the Charge Certificate and recover the increased charge as if it were payable under a County Court Order.